 On August 8, the Russian newspaper Kommersant published a draft of what they claim is the new Defending American Security from Kremlin Aggression Act (DASKAA), a bill US senators introduced on August 2 that aims to punish Moscow for its interference in American elections, its continued support for the Bashar al-Assad regime in Syria, and […]

-Mark David Simakovsky is a nonresident senior fellow at the Atlantic Council’s Eurasia Center and serves as vice president at Beacon Global Strategies, LLC.
+Mark David Simakovsky was a nonresident senior fellow at the Atlantic Council’s Eurasia Center and served as vice president at Beacon Global Strategies, LLC.
 Throughout his career, Mr. Simakovsky has worked on a wide variety of national security issues, including defense policy, strategy, budget formulation, and congressional affairs.
 He has significant regional experience in Europe and Eurasia.

 Prior to joining Beacon in February 2015, Mr. Simakovsky was the Europe/NATO chief of staff in the Office of the Secretary of Defense for Policy.
 In this position, he helped oversee the Department’s European force posture, regional engagement, deterrence and reassurance initiatives in the wake of the Ukraine crisis.
 Previous to this position, Mr. Simakovsky was the Russia country director in the Office of the Secretary of Defense for Policy, where he helped lead the Department’s response to the Russia-Ukraine crisis.
 In this position, Mr. Simakovsky advised senior Department of Defense leadership on crisis response options for the Russia-Ukraine conflict.
 In the wake of the immediate crisis, he was the lead writer on the Department’s new strategy for Russia and played a critical role in developing Department of Defense posture and planning updates for Russian contingencies.